-For this reporting period, CCSU established forty-three (43) promotional goals and experienced twentynine (29) promotions.
-Promotions occurred in the occupational categories of Executive Administrative, Professor, Associate Professor, Professional Non-Faculty, Clerical -Secretary 2, and Service Maintenance.
+For this reporting period, CCSU established forty-nine (49) promotional goals and experienced thirty-two (32) promotions.
+Promotions occurred in the occupational categories of Executive Administrative, Professor, Associate Professor, Professional Non-Faculty, Clerical All, Secretary 2, and Skilled Craft.

-Of the twenty-nine (29) promotions that occurred during this reporting period, six (6) or twenty-one percent (21%) met established reachable promotional goals.
+Of the thirty-two (32) promotions that occurred during this reporting period, thirteen (13) or twenty-six-point five percent (26.5%) met established reachable promotional goals.